We all must answer one day to our God, the Creator of the universe and all that is in it!

 There’s one very simple reason; our righteous deeds are tainted and polluted by our sin.

-Even man’s righteous deeds are impure because of the sin within him (think of the dung in the water pitcher).
+Even man’s righteous deeds are impure because of the sin within him (think of the dung in the bottle of water).

-And let’s also remember, our perfect God demands PERFECT righteousness!
+And let’s also remember this – our perfect God demands PERFECT righteousness!

 And due to sin in us, even our good deeds are un-righteous in God’s eyes.